Comparing weighted difference and earth mover's distance via Young diagrams: Plane partitions

+Let $\scrY(a,b)$ denote the set of all Young diagrams fitting inside an $a \times b$ rectangle.
+Clearly $\la \in \H(m,n)$ if and only if $\Y(\la) \in \scrY(m,\:n-1)$.
+The cardinality of each of these sets is well known to be $\binom{m+n-1}{m}$, which we can see at once by viewing a histogram as $m$ indistinguishable data points along with $n-1$ dividers between bins, since choosing $m$ locations for the data points uniquely determines a histogram.
+In fact, by transposing Young diagrams, we have the following equalities as well:

+Since the size and symmetric difference of Young diagrams are unaffected by transposing the diagrams, it follows that any statistical results involving $\D$ and $\EMD$ on $\H(m,n)$ also hold true on $\H(n-1, m+1)$.
+We might give this duality the name ``Hermite reciprocity for histograms,'' since at a deeper level, the relevant identity is actually the equivalence $S^m(\mathbb{C}^n) \cong S^{n-1}(\mathbb{C}^{m+1})$ of representations for the Lie algebra $\fraksl(2,\mathbb{C})$.
+(The $\D$-generating function $f(q)$ in Theorem~\ref{theorem:expd} below can be viewed as a character for $\fraksl(2,\mathbb{C})$; see Section~\ref{section:RepThy} of this paper, and~\cite[p.~110]{EricksonThesis}.)

-\subsection{Plane partitions}
+\section{Plane partitions}

-In proving a major result in Section \ref{s:plotsd2}, we will use a generalization of Young diagrams known as plane partitions.
-A \textbf{plane partition} is a Young diagram in which each cell is filled with a nonnegative integer entry, such that the entries weakly decrease along each row and column.
-A plane partition is visualized three-dimensionally by stacking cubes on a Young diagram such that the height above each cell is its integer entry; for this reason, a plane partition whose underlying Young diagram has at most $x$ rows and $y$ columns, with entries at most $z$, is said to fit inside an $x \times y \times z$ box.
-The number of such partitions is
+We will prove our main results using a generalization of Young diagrams known as plane partitions.
+A \emph{plane partition} is a Young diagram in which the boxes are filled with positive integers, weakly decreasing along each row and column.
+A plane partition is visualized three-dimensionally by stacking cubes on a Young diagram such that the height above each box is its integer entry; for this reason, a plane partition whose underlying Young diagram has at most $x$ rows and $y$ columns, with entries at most $z$, is said to fit inside an $x \times y \times z$ box.
+The number of such plane partitions is